orderly unfoldment which takes place in the thought of an individual who is progressing in the understanding of Christian Science is indicated in Mrs.

 "Ever since my return home I have wanted to thank you for the three happy weeks spent in the beautiful Sanatorium.

-A phase of thought common among men is the desire to be regarded as broad-minded.
+of thought common among men is the desire to be regarded as broad-minded.

 No one who studies the life of Christ Jesus, as it is narrated in the gospels of the New Testament, can possibly fail to perceive that the effort of the great Nazarene was to reconcile man to God, good, and so to establish health, harmony, and peace among mankind.

-When David wrote, "O magnify the Lord with me, and let us exalt his name together," he expressed a desire which is common to every worshipful heart.
+David wrote, "O magnify the Lord with me, and let us exalt his name together," he expressed a desire which is common to every worshipful heart.

 Applications for admission to membership in The Mother Church may be sent to the Clerk at any time throughout the year.